 - Secondary Field in Computational Science and Engineering (as part of the Ph.D.)

 All programs above also participate in the A.B./S.M. program for undergraduates; this program is only available for current Harvard undergraduate students.

 Admissions to the S.M. and M.E. degree programs in Engineering Sciences, Electrical Engineering is extremely competitive and offered only in exceptional circumstances.
 That program is very small.

 Admissions to the S.M. and M.E. degree programs in Computational Science and Engineering (CSE) is also extremely competitive.

-Applied Mathematics, Applied Physics, Environmental Science and Engineering, and Bioengineering do not offer S.M. or M.E. terminal degrees.
+Applied Mathematics, Applied Physics, Bioengineering, Computer Science, Environmental Science and Engineering, and Mechanical Engineering do not offer S.M. or M.E. terminal degrees.
 S.M. degrees can be earned only en-route to the Ph.D. degree or via the A.B./S.M. program.